funkinater/CSVOrderImport/README.md

 ## Set API Key and Priceset Identifier

 Before you can start using this script, you must edit the settings file by adding the API key and priceset identifier.
-Both values can be obtained by request from STAT.
+Both values may be obtained upon request from STAT.

 ## Usage